 Today, we’ll be learning about 25 French expressions that are all about F-O-O-D.

-Let’s start the ball rolling with two expressions about cheese.
+Let’s start the ball rolling for French food phrases with two expressions about cheese.

 Literal meaning: to make a whole cheese about it